CurveDocs/curve-docs/docs/crvUSD/amm.md

-<h1>LLAMMA.vy</h1>
+<h1>AMMA.vy</h1>

 LLAMMA (Lending Liquidating Automated Market Maker Algorithm) is the **market-making contract that rebalances the collateral of a loan**.
 It is an algorithm implemented into a smart contract which is **responsible for liquidating and de-liquidating collateral based on market conditions** through arbitrage traders.
 Each individual market has its own AMM **containing the collateral and borrowable asset**.
 E.g. the AMM of the [ETH<>crvUSD](https://etherscan.io/address/0x1681195c176239ac5e72d9aebacf5b2492e0c4ee) contains of `ETH` and `crvUSD`.

 !!!info "Getting familiar with LLAMMA"
-    Before interacting with the `LLAMMA` contract, it is highly advised to read the following section go gain a broader understanding of the system: [LLAMMA Explainer](todo).
+    Before interacting with the `LLAMMA` contract, it is highly advised to read the following section go gain a broader understanding of the system: [LLAMMA Explainer](llamma-explainer.md).

 | Glossary             | Description |